Polymyalgia Rheumatica (PMR) and Giant Cell Arteritis (GCA)

 The exact cause of these illnesses is unknown.

-What are the symptoms of GCA?
+What are the symptoms of giant cell arteritis (GCA)?
 How often do they occur?

 - Atypical severe headaches are the most common symptom and occur in over 80% of patients.

 - Scalp tenderness, fatigue, fevers and a general sense of illness occurs in about 50% of patients.

 - Jaw or facial soreness, especially with chewing, also occurs in about 50% of patients.

 - Vision changes or distorted vision caused by decreased blood flow occur in 15 to 50% of patients; blindness occurs in 5 to 15%.

 - Stroke may occur in less than 5% of patients and is caused by decreased blood flow to the brain.

 - The large blood vessels may become narrowed or enlarged (aneurysm); see figure.
 If narrowing occurs in the blood vessels leading to the arms or legs, patients may notice fatigue or aching in the limbs because of a reduced blood supply.
 Weak or absent pulses may be noticed by the doctor.
 These symptoms occur in 15 to 20% of patients.

 A blood vessel can become inflamed and narrowed, or segments of a blood vessel can weaken and stretch (aneurysm).
 When aneurysms occur, they are usually present in the aorta, the body’s largest vessel that carries blood from the heart.
 When blood vessels become narrowed, there is restricted blood flow.
 If the blood vessel is completely blocked (occluded), there is no blood flow through that segment.